nzdavidv/pages/_posts/2025-07-16-StoraLinux3.md

 We've got to jump through a few operating system upgrades before the kernel work.

+You might reasonably ask 'why not just do the kernel update from Debian stretch?'.. well the answer is for me when I tried that the loading of linux-image-6.15.2-kirkwood-tld-1_1_armel.deb generated some kernel load errors and then on boot the OS decided it didn't know how to read the filesystem.
+Yoinks. needed that.

 ## first to Debian stretch

 This updates the OS to Debian stretch